mostafachegeni/Blockchain-Analytics/Files_Format.md

 ***

-#### File: `clusteringArrayList_Heuristic2__Cardano_TXs_All__2023-03-26_110150.txt`
+#### File: `clusteringArrayList_Heuristic1noSC_AND_Heuristic2__Cardano_TXs_All__2023-03-26_141212.txt`

-This file contains the clustering results for payment addresses on the Cardano network, derived using `Heuristic 1` and `Heuristic 2`.
+This file contains the clustering results for payment addresses on the Cardano network, derived using `Heuristic 1 without considering smart contracts` (`noSC`) and `Heuristic 2`.
 Each element in the array corresponds to a payment address, and the value represents the cluster ID to which the address belongs.
 Clusters are identified through a Union-Find algorithm-based heuristic clustering method.

 ### Format
 - **Type**: Text file